 Enter Cinnamomum and its derivative compounds, demonstrating remarkable antimicrobial potential via various mechanisms.
 Cinnamomum and its derivative compounds have also been found to destroy microbial biofilms1.

 One active component, cinnamtannin B1 from the cinnamon species Cinnamomum tamala, hinders biofilm formation and swarming motility in P. aeruginosa.
-It does so by suppressing the expression of fliC and rhlA, pivotal in flagella protein flagellin and rhamnolipid (a bacterial surfactant) synthesis2.
+It does so by suppressing the expression of fliC and rhlA, key in flagella protein flagellin and rhamnolipid (a bacterial surfactant) synthesis2.

 Furthermore, the power of Cinnamomum against P. aeruginosa biofilms lies in its adept inhibition of quorum sensing (QS), a prime modulator of virulence.3–5 Quorum sensing is a way that microbes communicate with one another and seem to direct group actions.